MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-120.md

 ---
 title: Aged Accounts Receivables (report)
-description: Analyze customer balances at the end of each period.
+description: Legacy report for analyzing customer balances at the end of each period.
 Used as a gauge to measure the reliability of collectable debts for your customers.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf